anshulkhattar/EMS/README.md

 2. One visitor can plan only one visit until he/she checks out of the current visit.
 3. Host Name and address visited details are fixed.

+## How to use

+### A working internet connection is must for running the app.

+#### Changes to be made -
+1. Go to EntryDetails.kt
+2. Find the comment that says "Add sender and receivers credentials".
+The similar comment will be at 2 places.
+3. Change the sample to email and passwords to a working email credentials for both sender as well the receipent.
+4. After making above mentioned changes , app will gice the required functionality.

+#### Follow the Working section to see the functionality of the app.

 ## Working
 1. Visitor logs in to the application with Google Sign-In Authentication provided by firebase.
 2. If visitor has to start a new appointment , they will fill a form and details are sent to the host.